patooworld/PWCloud/How-to-Contribute.md

 #### Using the Chrome Developer Tools

-* Run the `Developer: Toggle Developer Tools` command from the Command Palette in your development instance of SQL Operations Studio to launch the Chrome tools.
+* Run the `Developer: Toggle Developer Tools` command from the Command Palette in your development instance of Azure Data Studio to launch the Chrome tools.
-* It's also possible to debug the released versions of SQL Operations Studio, since the sources link to sourcemaps hosted online.
+* It's also possible to debug the released versions of Azure Data Studio, since the sources link to sourcemaps hosted online.

   <img src='./media/chrome_developer_tools.png'>